n8jadams/smoothr/README.md

 ```
 * `onAnimationStart` - _(function)_ - This function will run right before the animation begins.
 Use it to imperitively kick off transition animations.
 If you want to kick off an animation based on incoming or outgoing routes, use `beforeAnimation` to set some state, and then use that state in this method.

 * `onAnimationEnd` - _(function)_ - This takes place after the animation is finished.
 Tell your app that it's done animating, reset some configuration saved in state, or do something else.
 There are no arguments passed.
-Note that this function will not execute if the animation is interrupted.
-(Generally when the user navigates too quickly for the animation to complete.)

 * `originPath` - _(string)_ - The path after the domain to the origin of this single page app.
 This includes the beginning backslash, but not the trailing backslash.
 This will be set once and cannot be updated.
 All of the `<Link>` `href` properties will be relative to that origin path.
 For hash routing, set this to `"/#"` or something else ending with a hash (`#`), and that's it!
 Example: `"/smoothr-app"`, and `<Link href="/page1" />` will link to `"/smoothr-app/page1"`.
 This defaults to an empty string, which signifies the document root.